ministryofjustice/cica-apply-web/components/cica/modal/README.md

 ## focusElement [`Optional`]
 Type: `HTMLElement`

-Element that will be initially focus on when the dialog opens
+Element that will be initially focused on when the dialog opens

 ## content [`Optional`]
 Type: `Object`